-Figure 65: Example of a traditional design approach (Myrtle Cottage) located on Drake Street.

-Figure 66: Photograph of the phase 1 development at Cornfield
+Figure 05: Example of a traditional design approach (Myrtle Cottage) located on Drake Street.
+Figure 06: Photograph of the phase 1 development at Cornfield Close.
+Figure 07: Positive example of a modern self-build house on

-Figure 67: Positive example of a modern self-build house on Maribank Road.
+Igure 67: Positive example of a modern self-build house on Iarlbank Road.